jwds1978/jwds1978.github.io/index.md

 <!--/email_off-->
 <!--/sse-->
 <p>
-  Hai!&nbsp; And, welcome to James Stewart's Web site.&nbsp; While there may be others like it, this one is his&hellip;&nbsp; He made this thing; a thing of wonder.
+  Hai!&nbsp; And, welcome to James Stewart's Web site.&nbsp; While there may be others like it, this one is his&hellip;&nbsp; He made this thing &#8212; a thing of wonder.
 </p>
 <p>
   James is a consultant of all things IT.&nbsp; That doesn't really say all that much about him, eh?&nbsp; Learn